malashonock/interview-prep-notes/DI꞉ Injectors resolution.md

 Use case for `PlatformInjector`: providing services shared by _microfrontends_.

-### Element injectors
+### Node injectors

-Created implicitly for every DOM element.
+Created implicitly for every DOM element with an NG directive applied.
 Empty by default, unless configured via `@Component.providers` or `@Directive.providers`.

 ### Injector resolution rules

 Precedence:
-1. Check this component's `ElementInjector`
+1. Check this component's `NodeInjector`
-2. Look up parents' `ElementInjector`s chain
+2. Look up parents' `NodeInjector`s chain
 3. Check the `ModuleInjector` of the module where this component is declared
 4. Look up parents' `ModuleInjector`s chain